All Episodes

 So remember that Putin has already said, and this is actually codified into Russian law, that Russia has the right to launch retaliatory strikes onto military installations in countries that allow Ukraine to use their missiles to hit targets deep in Russia.

-So in other words, if Ukraine is firing U.S.-made tomahawk missiles deep into, let's say Moscow, then Russia already has the legal and military framework in place to start bombing U.S. military bases in the United States.
+So in other words, if Ukraine is firing U.S.-made Tomahawk missiles deep into, let's say, Moscow, then Russia already has the legal and military framework in place to start bombing U.S. military bases in the United States.

-That's that's already in place.
+That's already in place.

 So if you're wondering why gold and silver are skyrocketing every day, gold is now $3,866.